How Long People Stay on GLP-1s — GLP-1 Data Series

 Samuels et al. (Diabetes Obes Metab 2025)★★★★2,306Academic clinic, no costSema/tirz86%76%~50%≥84-day

-¹ Do et al. gap threshold: Uses a 135-day gap — far more lenient than the 60-day standard.
+¹ Do et al. gap threshold: Uses a 135-day gap rather than the 60-day standard.
 Applying a 60-day gap to this cohort would likely yield ~35%, consistent with other 2021 studies.
 This figure should not be cited without noting the non-standard threshold.

 The 10%-to-63% conflict, explained

-The six-fold discrepancy in reported 12-month persistence is not contradictory — it reflects fundamentally different measurement approaches.
-Five factors explain most of the variance.
+The six-fold discrepancy in reported 12-month persistence reflects different measurement approaches.
+Five factors drive the variance.

 Obesity vs. type 2 diabetes

-Every study examining both indications finds obesity-only patients have substantially lower persistence.
-The gap is remarkably consistent.
+Every study examining both indications finds obesity-only patients have substantially lower persistence than T2D patients.

 SourceTimepointObesity onlyT2D onlyT2D + obesityDifference